 FAQ

-Why is drinking water first thing in the morning important for my fitness plan?
+Why is drinking water before breakfast necessary for my fitness plan?

 Drinking water early boosts your metabolism.
 It helps with workout recovery and supports weight loss.
 It also keeps you hydrated all day.